HAPPY END

 Crows can be found almost everywhere that people are, from tropical islands to deserts and arctic forests, from densely populated cities to suburbs and farms.
 Across these diverse landscapes, many species of crow are doing well: their intelligent and adaptive ways of life have allowed them to thrive amid human-driven transformations.
 But some of them are critically endangered, and despite the efforts to preserve the species, on the verge of extinction.

-Žiga Divjak has taken this story as a starting point for his devised project in which together with the Mladinsko actors he explores the coexistence of different living species on the planet and at the same time touches the question of migrations, searching for a better life and the (in)ability to integrate.
+The project, devised by Žiga Divjak and the team, explores the coexistence of different living species on the planet and at the same time touches the question of migrations, searching for a better life and the (in)ability to integrate.

 Press downloads